 Cripple Walls and Balloon Framing Retrofits

 Balloon framing comes in many configurations and requires very specialized retrofit techniques that cannot be found in any of the available retrofit guidelines.
-Below are some images that show the difference between common cripple wall framing and balloon framing.
+Below are some images that show the difference between common cripple wall with top plates and balloon framing.
 Notice how the image on the right does not have a top plate.
+The floor is nailed to the side of the 2 by 4 walls.

 How Should Balloon Framed Cripple Walls Be Retrofitted?